Playing Live To An Audience

 If you are reading this, I'm assuming you have mastered the 3 fundamental mixing skills, and you are confident in your ability on some level.

-You may not feel entirely "ready" for your first gig, but you need to push past that.
-The Only way to grow as a DJ is to push yourself past uncomfortable feelings.
+You may not feel entirely "ready" for your first gig, but you need to push past that and often go out in public before you feel completely confident.

-There is every reason to be nervous, and that is how we all started.
+There is every reason to be nervous, that is how we all started.

 DJ Business